chamik/gympl-skripta/anj.typ

   [public healthcare paid from taxes], [private healthcare], [students, retirees exempt from paying social insurance], [everyone has to pay] )
-- paying thousnads of dollars for an ambulance ride
+- paying thousands of dollars for an ambulance ride
 - costs of insulin (medicaments in general)

 *conventional $times$ alternative medicine*